All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Comes Next

-After week 1, you will continue the starting dose for 3 more weeks (a total of 4 weeks), then increase to the next dose level.
+After week 1, you'll continue the starting dose for 3 more weeks (a total of 4 weeks), then increase to the next dose level.
 Each dose increase brings stronger appetite suppression and more measurable results.
-The journey to full results takes 6 to 12 months, and week 1 is simply the first step.
+The process to full results takes 6 to 12 months, and week 1 is simply the first step.

 At FormBlends, we provide ongoing support through every phase of GLP-1 treatment, from the quiet first week through the most active weight loss period and beyond.